-Applicants must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 5.
-The applicant's prior education must include a bachelor's degree in Mechanical Engineering or a related technical discipline.
+Applicants must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 4.
+The applicant's prior education must include a bachelor's degree in Mechanical Engineering or a closely related technical discipline.
 Applicants typically have earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in the latter half of their undergraduate studies.
+Transcripts from all college studies must be submitted.
 When reviewing an application, the candidate's academic and professional background will be considered.

 Ten courses must be completed within five years.
 Students are required to choose a focus area to follow.
-The curriculum consists of one core course in mathematics, two core courses for the focus area, three courses chosen among those listed for the student's focus area, and four other part-time of full-time courses.
-At least one computationally oriented course is strongly recommended in lieu of an elective.
+The curriculum consists of one core course in mathematics, two core courses for the focus area, three courses chosen among those listed for the student's focus area, and four other part-time or full-time courses.
+At least one computationally oriented course is strongly recommended as an elective.
 Only one grade of C can count toward the master's degree.
 All course selections are subject to advisor approval.